-The University Core Student Learning Outcomes define the essential educational outcomes expected of all who earn baccalaureate degrees at SLU -- regardless of major or college/school in which students are enrolled.
-These outcomes -- and demonstrable evidence of student achievement of them -- drive the faculty's development and revision of the University Core Curriculum.
+The University Core Student Learning Outcomes define the essential educational outcomes expected of all who earn baccalaureate degrees at Saint Louis University — regardless of major or the college or school in which students are enrolled.
+These outcomes — and demonstrable evidence of student achievement of them — drive the faculty's development and revision of the University Core Curriculum.

 Our SLU University-wide Core learning outcomes (SLOs) align well with the values and goals of a 21st century undergraduate education as defined by nationally-approved best practices and SLU’s internal goals and strategic vision.